 Take a few minutes to do a visual inspection of the exterior of your roof.
 Materials will degrade over time.
 For asphalt shingle roofs, there are often small corners that may pull up away from the roof.
 It’s often common for shingles to pull away and blow off completely in heavy winds.
 You should also look to see if there are any sags or discolored spots on your roof.
 These may be signs of damage that could lead to leaks soon.
 Be sure to take pictures, make notes, and document everything.

 Check around your home for any low-hanging or dead tree branches that could potentially fall and damage your roof in heavy winds.
 You can trim away small branches if it’s safe to do so, but leave the heavy stuff for professionals.

 5. Tarp Your Roof

 If you see any areas of large damage before the storm, it’s important to try and prevent further damage.
 You can buy a tarp at almost every hardware store and most likely you can find one large enough to cover 3 feet past each edge of the damaged spot.
 Lowes has a helpful video on how to tarp your roof.

-After the storm passes, and when you are sure it’s safe, there are few post storm things to check off.
+After the storm passes, and when you are sure it’s safe, there are a few post-storm things to check off.
 If you think you are experiencing any leaks or think you may have had roof damage, Here are the 5 most important things to do next.